Equine Flu Awareness Month (EFAM)

-The Animal Health Trust (AHT) and Merial Animal Health have joined forces to create the initiative.
+The Animal Health Trust (AHT) and Merial Animal Health have joined forces to create the initiative aimed at raising awareness of the condition and helping owners act in the best interests of their horse or pony.
 The AHT’s head of epidemiology and disease surveillance, Dr Richard Newton, believes that the campaign is a significant step in the battle against equine flu: “The creation of Equine Flu Awareness Month is an important step forward for the equine industry.

 “There have been 52 recorded outbreaks of equine influenza in the last two years, and whilst this may sound considerable, we believe it’s actually just the tip of the iceberg,” he says.